jahvon/flow/docs/guide/executable.md

+## Finding Executables

 Executables are customizable actions defined in a YAML [flowfile](#flowfile).

-## Finding Executables

-There are a few different [flow library](../cli/flow_library.md) command that can be used to find executables:
+There are a few [flow library](../cli/flow_library.md) command that can be used to find executables:

 ```shell
 flow library # Multi-pane view for browsing executables